-The Tech Savvy Astro was originally conceived as a resource to support astronomers transitioning from academic into data science and similar careers in the tech industry.
+Tech Savvy Astro was originally conceived as a resource to support astronomers transitioning from academic into data science who were keen to learn new tools and develop their skills through creative side projects.
 The first iteration of the techsavvyastro.io website was inspired by the Hacker Within and .Astronony Day Zero skills training programs.
-Over time it became a platform for hosting tutorials, from the .Astronomy conferenes, for showcasing novel tools built by astronomers, and for highlighting tech-focussed news relavant to the astronomy research community.
+Over time it became a platform for hosting community developed tutorials – mostly from the .Astronomy and ADASS conferences, for showcasing novel tools built by astronomers, and for highlighting tech-focussed news relavant to the astronomy research community.

 Tech Savvy Astro is about changing the way we approach modern day, data–intensive astronomy research.
 It’s about developing innovative ideas, projects and products that challenge the status quo.
 It's also about creating a new culture of tech savvy astronomers, equipped with industry standard tech skills to complement scientific computing and domain specific data analysis expertise.
 Most importantly, it's about letting go of preconceived ideas, thinking creatively, and joining a growing community of research astronomers, instrument scientists, and freelance software developers and consultants who like to think outside the box.